PascalLG/nubo-hs/README.md

 * Refactor the Archive module so it can be unit tested
 * Create a macOS application to encapsulate the command line into a nice GUI
 * Improve the Windows version and provide an MSI installer
+* Improve the web installer (permissions problems sometimes arise when installing over an old version + there is currently no migration of the database in this case)
 * Write a better documentation :-)

 Suggestions are welcome.
 My goal is to keep this application as simple and minimalist as possible.
 "Make each program do one thing well" says the Unix philosophy!